 Despite the possible health benefits, coconut oil might not be healthy for your dog.
 Though not poisonous, it is a high-fat food that can cause complications in dogs with certain health conditions.
 In addition, dogs may gain weight on this fatty food, risking obesity and all the health issues that come along with it.

-Before you follow advice from friends and random people who rave about the benefits of coconut oil, remember that their stories are not a substitute for scientific research that takes place in a controlled environment among a large group of dogs and is repeatable and peer-reviewed.
+Before you follow advice from friends and random people who rave about the benefits of coconut oil, remember that their stories are not a substitute for scientific research that takes place in a controlled environment, among a large group of dogs, and is both repeatable and peer-reviewed.

 Can I Use Coconut Oil on My Dog?

 As mentioned previously, consult your veterinarian before using coconut oil.
-Your vet knows your dogs medical history and physical condition and can offer specific instructions and advice for how you can incorporate it into your routine with your dog.
+Your vet knows your dog's medical history and physical condition, and can offer specific instructions and advice about how, if the vet deems it safe, to incorporate it into your dog's routine.